UtahITPro/PartnerResources/_docs/Skilling/Scratch-SkillingNewsletters/Sample.md

 - ai & ml academy
 ---

-# 🧠 Partner Academy Newsletter
+# 🧠 Partner Academy: AI Newsletter
-### **July 2025 Edition**
+### **August 2025 Edition**

-Welcome to the July edition of the Partner Academy Newsletter!
+Welcome to the August edition of the Partner Academy AI Newsletter!
 This month, we spotlight major updates across Azure AI, new skilling resources, and a real-world success story that showcases the transformative power of Microsoft AI.

 ---